Unveiling the atmosphere: insights from TEFAF Maastricht's jewel heist through research

 D. Berzina

-Diāna Bērziņa is a PhD Researcher on the project ‘Trafficking Transformations: Objects as Agents in Transnational Criminal Networks’ based in the department of Criminal Law and Criminology at Maastricht University.
+Diāna Bērziņa is an Affiliated Researcher.
+Between 2020-2025 she was a researcher on the ERC-funded project ‘Trafficking Transformations: Objects as Agents in Transnational Criminal Networks’ based in the department of Criminal Law and Criminology at Maastricht University.

 -